History Hans Högman

 At the end of the name

 There are two principles how the farm names were used as a complement to people’s names.
-In most places the farm name was placed last in a person’s name, for example Anders i Backen (Anders from Backen and Kerstin Bengtsdotter vid Dammen (Kerstin Bengtsdotter from Dammen).
+In most places the farm name was placed last in a person’s name, for example Anders i Backen (Anders from the farm Backen) and Kerstin Bengtsdotter vid Dammen (Kerstin Bengtsdotter from the farm Dammen).

 In front of the name

-In Dalarna province (and surrounding areas) on the other hand the farm name were placed in front of a person’s first name, for example Grudd Olof Bengtsson (from the farm Grudd), Busk Margit Jonsson (from the fam Busk) and Damm Anna Persdotter (from the farm Damm).
-In certain areas there could be many persons with the same name, i.e. person with the same first and last name.
-Hereby, the use of farm names to separate persons with identical first and last names.
-When the practice of farm names as being part of a person’s name once was established it followed the farm.
-So when a man got married to a woman and that woman had inherited a farm and the couple then settled down on the woman’s farm the husband took the farm name of that farm.
+In Dalarna province (and surrounding areas), on the other hand, the farm name was placed in front of a person’s first name as a genitive attributive word, for example, Grudd Olof Bengtsson (from the farm Grudd), Busk Margit Jonsson (from the farm Busk), and Damm Anna Persdotter (from the farm Damm).
+In certain areas there could be many persons with the same name, i.e., people with the same first and last name.
+Hereby, the use of farm names was used to separate persons with identical first and last names.
+When the practice of farm names as being part of a person’s name once was established, it followed the farm.
+So when a man got married to a woman and that woman had inherited a farm, and the couple then settled down on the woman’s farm, the husband took the farm name of that farm.
 That means that he changed his name to include the new farm name in his full name instead of his old farm name.
-For example if Grudd Olof Bengtsson married Damm Anna Persdotter and then settled down at her farm Damm then Olof’s full name now would be Damm Olof Bengtsson instead of Grudd Olof Bengtsson.
+For example, if Grudd Olof Bengtsson married Damm Anna Persdotter and then settled down at her farm Damm, then Olof’s full name now would be Damm Olof Bengtsson instead of Grudd Olof Bengtsson.
 The end of the Patronymic Era

 Surnames of children born out of